qiskit-community/qiskit-alt/README.md

 ## ATTENTION

-This pacakge is NOT part of Qiskit.
+This package is NOT part of Qiskit.
 You can find the [Qiskit repositories here](https://github.com/Qiskit).
 And here is [how to install Qiskit](https://qiskit.org/documentation/getting_started.html).

 `qiskit_alt` is an experimental package that might be interesting to **expert** Qiskit users.